Fujifilm X-T100 vs X30

 It is notable that the X-T100 has a microphone port, which is missing on the X30.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T100 and the X30 are recent models that are part of the current product line-up.
-The X30 replaced the earlier Fujifilm X20, while the X-T100 followed on from the Fujifilm X-T20.
+The X30 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what is the bottom line?
 Is the Fujifilm X-T100 better than the Fujifilm X30 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.